InHerOwnRight/InHOR-Dataset/README.md

 * The dc:identifier field was sorted, cleaned, and split into two distinct fields: a "Local Identifier" field and a "Record URL" field.
 The dc:identifier field was then deleted.
 * A "Contributing Institution" field was added, because in the InHOR database this information is assigned during the ingest process and is not located in the record itself.
 * The "dc:relation" field was merged into the "dcterms:IsPartOf" field and then deleted.
-The two fields are redundant because the schema differs slightly depending on ingest method: the term dc:relation appears in records harvested via OAI, and "IsPartOf" is used in records harvested manually via CSV.
+The "dc:relation" field appears in records harvested via OAI, but is redundant because it maps to the "IsPartOf" field that appears in the metadata guidelines.
 * The "dc:coverage" field was merged into the "dcterms:spatial" field and then deleted.
-The two fields are semi-redundant because, in general, the term "dc:coverage" appears in records harvested via OAI and "spatial" is used in records harvested manually via CSV.
+The "dc:coverage" field appears in records harvested via OAI, but is redundant because it maps to the "spatial" field that appears in the metadata guidelines.
 * Fields were re-ordered for clarity and ease of use.